taddieken95/Accuray_Tech_Comm_Guide/Chapter 4: Proofreading/Section 1: Document Submission Readiness Checklist.md

 * Attach Native Files and PDF Release - label accordingly
 * Double-check they are entered under the correct document in Agile

-> **NOTE:** For more information regarding the Agile uploading, continue to [Chapter 5](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%205:%20ECOs/READme.md).
+> For more information regarding the Agile uploading, continue to [Chapter 5](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%205:%20ECOs/READme.md).
 Otherwise, to receive more information on each of these four (4) proofreading sections, click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%204:%20Proofreading/Section%202:%20Title%20Page.md).